philschanely/course-web3/_lessons/01-github-css-preprocessing.md

 2. To quickly add common frameworks or libraries to your projects, such as adding jQuery, Bootstrap, Materialize, or any number of other such tools.
 These are hosted and serviced through a number of platforms such as Bower, NPM, and Yarn as well as simply cloning a repository from Github.
 I know that was a lot of terms you don't know, but Terminal commands basically give us quick access to things we might otherwise browse the web to find, then manually download, move into our site folder, etc. We'll look specifically at Bower and NPM in this course.
 3. To execute shortcut commands as a part of some of the libraries you added thanks to the previous step.
 One such example is to use a library called `browser-sync` to automagically refresh your web browser as you work on a project.
 You might have used Brackets before and its feature called Live Preview.
 This is similar, but somewhat limited in comparison to tools that become available if we learn a little command line.

-So, add to your list of potential research topics during this project the idea of learning some basic command line operations.
+So, add to your list of research topics during this project the idea of learning some basic command line operations.
 Thankfully, as we start with Git in the next section, most resources that teach Git also go over or link to some good basic command line resources.

+> Example video coming soon!

-### Git and Github
+### Version Control and Source tracking

 So now you've probably heard of Github and might even have poked around there.
 Maybe you were even tickled by the [Octocat maskot](https://octodex.github.com/) while you were there!

 Regardless, Github is a crucial tool to add to your arsenal of tools and working with Git is a skill you should possess.
 Indeed, Git is something separate from Github.
 They both have to do with Version Control, or tracking different versions of code and files in a project.

+#### Learn Git

+So first add learning Git to your list of research topics.

+***Complete one or both of the following:***

-So add learning Git and Github to your list of research topics.
-Consider completing the quick and easy [try Git by CodeSchool](https://try.github.io/) or the more in depth [free Udacity course on Version Control with Git](https://classroom.udacity.com/courses/ud123).
+* the quick and easy [try Git by CodeSchool](https://try.github.io/)
+* the more in depth [free Udacity course on Version Control with Git](https://classroom.udacity.com/courses/ud123).
 And don't worry... the timeblocks shown on each module there is only an estimate, and by my experience a gross overestimate.

 Bottom line here for Git is threefold:

 1. You need to be familiar with the concepts of version control: using a repo to manage commits for any given project.
 2. You need to be able to set up a repo and make your own commits.
 3. You should be able to clone an existing repo for the times when such a repo provides a nice starting point for a project you're working on.

+#### Learn Github

 So what about Github?
 As was mentioned in the Udacity course above, Github is an online service that allows us to host Git repositories so we can share them with colleagues and the world.